Carbonfrost/f-spec/man/man1/fspec.1.md

 * `--plan-timeout`=<time>:
   Provides the limit on the amount of <time> that the entire test plan is allowed to take.
 When reached, the test plan fails.
 The value for <time> is either in seconds or using the format described in the description for  `--timeout`

+* `--previous-failures`:
+  When specified, runs all tests that failed in the previous test run.
+If there is no previous test run or if all tests in the previous test run passed, then all tests are run.

+  A common idiom is to re-run previous failures in order to focus on tests which are broken and repeat this process until the tests are fixed.
+For example, the following command could be used to successively run the test suite until everything passes consistently:

+  fspec --previous-failures && fspec

 * `--random-seed`=<seed> :
   Use the specified <seed> to randomize the ordering in which specs are executed